HubertWojcik10/mlops_project/reports/README.md

 > **Did you use DVC for managing data in your project?
 If yes, then how did it improve your project to have version**
 > **control of your data.
 If no, explain a case where it would be beneficial to have version control of your data.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We did make use of DVC in the following way: ... .
-In the end it helped us in ... for controlling ... part of our*
-> *pipeline*
->
 > Answer: